Fighting a Supplemental Security Income (SSI) or Social Security Disability (SSDI) Overpayment Notice

 *You may appeal an adverse Appeals Council decision to Federal District Court.
 You must file an appeal to the Federal District Court within 60 days of the Appeals Council's written decision.

 You may ask Social Security to reduce (lower) your rate of repayment based on your present financial situation.
 Weigh your income against your expenses.
 Decide how much you can afford to have taken out of your check each month.
 Ask Social Security to take only that amount out of your check each month.
-Social Security will ask you for documentation of your income and expenses, and will make a decision.
+Social Security will ask you for documentation of your income and expenses before making a decision.

 Maybe.
 If you have an overpayment but are not currently getting Social Security benefits, you may be able to compromise the overpayment amount.
 This means you may offer to pay less than the full amount of the overpayment.
 SSA will not compromise the overpayment if you still have the money, or if you were found to be at fault in causing the overpayment.
 Make your offer of compromise in writing to your Social Security office.